 Well, the book was clearly publish in a rush as it contains numerous spelling mistakes and typos throughout, and from what I've seen on social media there are some pretty significant printing issue in some people's copies of the book.
 Despite this, I was actually surprised by just how extensive this book is, with a total of 21 chapters across four main sections.
 I was also pleased to see that only four pages of the book relate specifically to demonic hauntings, with a further couple of pages about Zak's infamous dybbuk box.

 As the book is part of the successful and long-running 'For Dummies' series, it goes without saying that the guide is well structured and laid out clearly.
 Zak writes, "this book has a very simple goal: provide the reader with the essential information needed to conduct research into ghosts and the paranormal," but does the book deliver on this?

 Well, you may be surprised to read that I think it does.
 Although the information contained within this publication is nothing new, it is a very complete and genuinely interesting overview of ghost hunting and the wider paranormal world.
 In fact, it could be the most definitive guide on the topic - which is probably more to do with 'For Dummies' experience in producing reference books than Zak's as an author.
-However, I was left wondering whether Zak really wrote the book in its entirety himself - it seems the answer to this question is "no".
+However, I was left wondering whether Zak really wrote the book in its entirety himself.

 Zak will always be tarred with the stigma of being the host of a ghost hunting television show, but if this book had anyone else's name attached to it, it would be much more credible and celebrated within the paranormal field.
 Having said that, fans of Zak and 'Ghost Adventures' will love this book and are in for a treat.